developer-student-clubs/npmBox/CONTRIBUTING.md

 5. Push to your fork and submit a pull request.
 6. Pat your self on the back and wait for your pull request to be reviewwd and merged.

+Here are a few things you can do to improve the chances of your pull request being accepted: